In This Article

 - Hold for at least one minute.

 Upward-facing dog helps to stretch the lower back while allowing you to open up your upper spine and heart chakra.
-Practicing this pose can help lengthen your entire spine.
+Practicing this pose is meant to help lengthen your entire spine.

 - Start by lying flat on the floor with your hands by your chest.